nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Configuration_System.md

   ```cmake
   project(hello_world LANGUAGES C CXX ASM NO_DEFAULT_CONFIG)
   ```
-- Specify customized prj.conf search path(s) in project CMakelists.txt `project` with `CUSTOM_PRJ_CONF_PATH`
+- Specify customized prj.conf search path(s) in project CMakeLists.txt `project` with `CUSTOM_PRJ_CONF_PATH`

-  The `CUSTOM_PRJ_CONF_PATH` argument can be used in project CMakelists.txt `project` macro to specify the customized prj.conf search paths and they have higher priority than the default prj.conf search paths.
+  The `CUSTOM_PRJ_CONF_PATH` argument can be used in project CMakeLists.txt `project` macro to specify the customized prj.conf search paths and they have higher priority than the default prj.conf search paths.

   It could be either relative path or absolute path.
 For relative path, the root is the MCUXpresso SDK root.